henry-azer/facetcher-deep-learning/README.md

 # Citation

-If you found this code useful please cite our work as:

 ```
 @article{chenDeepFaceDrawing2020,
     author = {Chen, Shu-Yu and Su, Wanchao and Gao, Lin and Xia, Shihong and Fu, Hongbo},